JBurrellIRL/ProjectFive/README.md

     - `AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'` so that Django knows where our static files will be coming from in production.

-- Create a file called custom storages and import both our settings from django.con as well as the s3boto3 storage class from Django Storages.
+- Create a file called custom_storages.py in your root directory,  and import both our settings from django.conf as well as the s3boto3 storage class from Django Storages.
 - Create the following classes:

 ```